spawaskar-cora/cora-docs/docs/user-guide/modules/isotopes/isotopes.md

 ## Start Batch Processing

-The start processing button will be enable once isotope samples are assocaited with the isotope batch.
+The start processing button will be enable once isotope samples are associated with the isotope batch.
 The batch processing has multiple steps and the following sections describe each of these steps in the order they are to be performed.
 You cannot move forward unless all the tasks in a given step are completed, you can move back to look the data in the previous steps.
 Only when all steps have been completed can you close out the